OxfordDemSci/ex2020/README.md

 ### Introduction
 ------------

 This is a repository to accompany 'Recent Gains in Life Expectancy Reversed by the COVID-19 Pandemic'.
-A link to the open-access version of the paper can be found [**here**](https://vimeo.com/462292180).
+A link to the open-access version of the paper can be found by clicking _here_ in due course.
 The replication files for this paper include customised functionality written in the [**R**](https://www.r-project.org/) statistical programming language.

 ### Prerequisites